Homemade Ginger Ale Recipe & The History Of Ginger Ale - The Nibble Webzine Of Food Adventures Homemade Ginger Ale Recipe & The History Of Ginger Ale

 Or, make your own ginger ale from scratch, using fresh ginger root simmered in water.
 The flavor is so much more vibrant: It sizzles.

-And, since St. Patrick’s Day is this week, you can color it green!
+And, since St. Patrick’s Day is in a few days, you can color it green!

 We adapted this recipe from Epicurious.
 A squeeze of lime juice, not an ingredient in conventional ginger ale, adds terrific flavor complexity.